Akiva Eldar

-Akiva Eldar (עקיבא אלדר; born 27 November 1945) is a political analyst, author and contributor to Israeli daily Haaretz.
-He was chief political columnist, editorial writer and US Bureau Chief for the paper, where he worked for 35 years.
+Akiva Eldar (עקיבא אלדר; born 27 November 1945) is an Israeli political analyst, author and journalist.
+Eldar wrote for the newspaper Haaretz and was chief political columnist, editorial writer and US Bureau Chief for the paper, where he worked for 35 years.
 His final column in English for the paper appeared on 13 November 2012.
 He also wrote columns for the Japanese daily Mainichi Shimbun, lectured in communications at Tel Aviv University's School of Journalism and worked as a consultant for PBS television.

 Education

 Akiva Eldar graduated from the Hebrew University of Jerusalem, where he majored in economics, political science and psychology.

 Journalism career

 He served as spokesperson for the former mayor of Jerusalem, Teddy Kollek.
 He was a reporter and editor at the Kol Yisrael.
 Eldar began working for Haaretz in 1978.
 In 1983–1993, he was the diplomatic correspondent for Haaretz.
 In 1993–1996, he served as Haaretz United States Bureau Chief and Washington, D.C., correspondent, covering the Israeli–Palestinian peace process, Israel–United States relations, American issues and Israel–diaspora relations.
-He was a special consultant to Abba Eban's PBS television documentaries on the history of Israel and the Oslo Accords.From 2012 to 2020 he was the political analyst for Al-Monitor.com.
-Since than he is a permanent contributor to Haaretz and frequently interviewd by global TV news shows.
+He was a special consultant to Abba Eban's PBS television documentaries on the history of Israel and the Oslo Accords.
+From 2012 to 2020 he was the political analyst for Al-Monitor.com.
+Since then he is a permanent contributor to Haaretz and frequently interviewed by global TV news shows.